All posts

 Billing Integration

-For hosting providers, the DCIM needs to talk to your billing system.
+For hosting providers, the DCIM ideally talks to the billing system.
 When a client orders a server, the ideal workflow is:

 1. Billing system receives the order